internet-innovation/internet-innovation.github.io/_posts/2024-08-08-englewood-case-study.md

     </div>
 </div>

-## Overview
+## Lighting Up Englewood: How Data and Community Collaboration are Tackling the Digital Divide

-The Internet Innovation Initiative partnered with the Greater Englewood Chamber of Commerce to address digital inequity on Chicago's South Side.
-The collaboration emerged from a paradox: while fiber optic infrastructure existed beneath Englewood's streets, major internet service providers refused to activate it without guaranteed full-price subscriptions from residents.
+In a world that runs on connectivity, reliable internet access is not a luxury—it's a lifeline.
+For the vibrant community of Englewood on Chicago's South Side, this lifeline has remained just out of reach, despite fiber optic cables lying dormant beneath their streets.
+This is the story of how the Internet Innovation Initiative, in partnership with the Greater Englewood Chamber of Commerce (GECC), is working to change that.

-## Key Challenge
+Our journey in Englewood began over 18 months ago when we met the dynamic Executive Director of the GECC, Felicia Statton-Young.
+Through our conversations, we uncovered a frustrating paradox: Englewood had the physical infrastructure for high-speed internet, yet major service providers were unwilling to "light up" this dark fiber without guaranteed, full-price subscriptions from residents—a significant barrier for many in the community.

-The community needed empirical evidence to advocate for change beyond anecdotal complaints about slow speeds and unreliable connections.
+This digital inequity directly impacts economic growth, educational opportunities, and the overall well-being of the neighborhood.
+We knew that to advocate for change, the community needed more than just stories; they needed data.

-## Solution Implemented
+## From Conversation to Action

-The Internet Innovation Initiative distributed speedtester devices to local business owners, enabling measurement of actual internet performance across the neighborhood.
-This data collection effort aimed to build a localized map of internet quality issues.
+To truly understand the challenges faced by local businesses, our team became a regular presence at GECC meetings.
+We listened to the concerns of small business owners, delivered a presentation on the power of internet equity, and began to formulate a plan.

-## The Initiative's Role
+The first step was to quantify the problem.
+Anecdotes about slow speeds and unreliable connections needed to be backed by hard evidence.
+To achieve this, we organized a giveaway of speedtester devices specifically for Englewood's small business owners where we gave out over a dozen devices for measurement.

-The project leveraged the Internet Innovation Initiative's infrastructure to:
+This is where our infrastructure became a critical tool for change.
+Our role in this initiative is to:

-- Measure connectivity reality
+- **Measure Reality:** Provide easy-to-use speedtester devices that capture the real-time quality of existing internet services.

-- Gather performance evidence
+- **Gather Evidence:** Remotely manage the deployed devices and collect performance data, building a detailed, localized map of internet quality.

-- Empower community advocacy through data-driven insights
+- **Empower Advocacy:** Analyze the collected data to create a powerful evidence-based case for better service.

-## Next Steps
+## The Road Ahead

-The partnership plans to expand device deployment to create comprehensive documentation of Englewood's internet landscape, supporting sustained advocacy campaigns for improved infrastructure access.
+Our work in Englewood is an ongoing commitment.
+As we continue our partnership with the GECC, we are focused on expanding the deployment of devices to build an even more comprehensive picture of the area's internet landscape.
+The data we collect will be the foundation of a sustained advocacy campaign, empowering community partners to demand the reliable, high-speed infrastructure they deserve.

-This case demonstrates how technology-guided community engagement can illuminate hidden inequities and catalyze meaningful change.
+This initiative in Englewood is a testament to how technology, when guided by community engagement, can illuminate hidden inequities and drive meaningful change.
+By providing tangible data and unwavering support, we are helping to empower communities to build the connected, thriving future they envision.

 ---